akoenig/prisma-kubernetes-deployment/readme.md

 kubectl apply -f prisma/deployment.yml
 ```

-As in the previous sections, in order to check that the Prisma server has been scheduled on the Kubernetes cluster, execute:
+As in the previous sections: In order to check that the Prisma server has been scheduled on the Kubernetes cluster, execute:

 ```sh
 kubectl get pods --namespace prisma